 "It's thought to stimulate your bladder's smooth muscle, and it may also irritate its tissues, which can cause it to involuntarily contract," Dr. Harmanli explains.

-One February 2013 study in the International Journal of Urogynecology found that people assigned female at birth (AFAB) who drink more than 329 milligrams of caffeine a day (about three cups of coffee) are about 70 percent more likely to suffer from urinary incontinence than those who don't.
+One February 2013 study in the International Journal of Urogynecology found that people assigned female at birth (AFAB) who drink more than 329 milligrams of caffeine a day (about three cups of coffee) are about 70 percent more likely to experience urinary incontinence than those who don't.

 If you do drink a lot of java and notice you're running to the bathroom a lot, Dr. Harmanli recommends limiting yourself to less than 300 milligrams of caffeine a day.